 i will also be sharing posts about my travels. i have been exceptionally privileged to have travelled within 22 countries across four continents. many of these trips have been planned around hikes or visits to national parks and gardens. chris had a converted camper van while we were living in melbourne and we took many road trips. i will be sharing my photos and experiences, as well as tips for travelling consciously.

-lastly, my work as an activist/researcher focuses on challenging systemic injustices and social inequalities from a critical, anti-colonial, anti-racist, intersectional perspective. i completed my msw + phd at the university of toronto, followed by a postdoc at ryerson university and i am currently a postdoctoral fellow at the university of british columbia. i am currently teaching two courses: one focused on community practice & another on the social context of child development. i am also an adjunct professor at ocad & the principal investigator on a sshrc-funded study focused on building solidarity among bipoc academics, practitioners, activists, and artists.
+lastly, my work as an activist/researcher focuses on challenging systemic injustices and social inequalities from a critical, anti-colonial, anti-racist, intersectional perspective. i am a registered social worker. i completed my msw + phd at the university of toronto, followed by a postdoc at ryerson university and i am an adjunct professor at the university of british columbia. i am currently teaching two courses: one focused on community practice and another on the social context of child development. i am also an adjunct professor at the ontario college of art and design university & the principal investigator on a sshrc-funded study focused on migration and building solidarity among bipoc academics, practitioners, activists, and artists.

 periodically, i will post pieces related to my academic work. you can also find me over at patreon curating anti-racism 101, a course on how to be an active accomplice. the nature of my work requires me to constantly practice self-care. moreover, i do so as an act of resistance. as audre lorde said: caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare. as such, i will be posting about compassion for self and others as part of this practice, and to encourage others to engage in it as well. this includes plant care as self care and healing through our relationships with plants and nature.